How to have a mentally healthy conversation

 Let’s first look at why it goes wrong, then we can see what we can do about it.

-There are two sides to this problem – the person with the mental health challenge, and the person they need support from – a boss, teacher, university tutor, friend or colleague.
+There are two sides to a conversation about mental health – the person with the mental health challenge, and the person they need support from – a boss, teacher, university tutor, friend or colleague.

 When these people have a conversation about physical health the framework in place works well.
 Generally the discussion will focus on The Label (“I have . . . the flu, a broken leg, arthritis, cancer”), The Story (“I caught it from…”, “I fell down a step”, “My joints have got increasingly inflamed”, “I found a lump”) and then The Impact (“I’m so weak I can’t even get up”, “I can’t walk”, “It’s painful to use my hands”, “I need an operation”).

 The Impact is also both emotional and complex.
-My PTSD leads to flashbacks and flashforwards which raises the need for complex explanations about the neurological impact of trauma on the way we process bad experiences.
+My PTSD leads to flashbacks and flashforwards which raises the need for complex explanations about the impact of trauma on the way our brains process bad experiences.
 And when it’s at its worst, I also have Depression; which then requires a complex explanation to distinguish Depression from what many people mistakenly think it is (extreme sadness).

 “Disclosing the condition label and impact explanation often doesn’t work for mental health challenges.
 The puts your line manager full square into territory which challenges their sense of competence.”